adriasDom13/c-Projects/README.md

 Another purpose of the study is to show and demonstrate how important the data visualization and graphical representation in our system today especially on the organization that is having a massive amount of data and to the IT industry.

+ I am performing survey to get insight into "Smart Employee Resource Allocation and Capacity Optimization Analysis System" for EY GDS Manila Digital Marketing Team  and to identify if there is a significant between the current system and the proposed project in order to fulfill the final requirements for the Degree Master in Information Technology at
+Adamson University.
+I'm doing a survey of DMs’  Task Administrators, Staffs, Managers, and IT Experts.
+ This research is fully voluntary on your side.
+There are no risks affiliated with this project.
+However, if you don't feel comfortable answering any of the questions, you can withdraw the survey at any time or skip a question.
+Your feedback is very appreciated and will be really beneficial.
+ Your survey responses will be confidential, and results from this study will only be released in aggregate.
+Your information will be kept private.
+If you have any queries concerning the survey or the procedures, please contact Dominique Q. Adrias at (+63) 967-615-3379 or email  at Dominique.Adrias@adamson.edu.ph.